MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi-how-work-account-schedule.md

 ms.search.form: '103, 104, 108, 195, 196, 197, 198, 489, 490, 764, 765, 766'
 ms.service: dynamics-365-business-central
 ---
-# <a name="prepare-financial-reporting-with-financial-data-and-account-categories"></a>Prepare financial reporting with financial data and account categories
+# Prepare financial reporting with financial data and account categories

 The **Financial Reports** feature gives you insights into the financial data shown on your chart of accounts (COA).
 You can set up financial reports to analyse figures in general ledger (G/L) accounts, and compare general ledger entries with budget entries.
 The results display in charts and reports in your Role Centre, such as the Cash Flow chart, and the Income Statement and Balance Sheet reports.
 You access these two reports, for example, with the **Financial Statements** action in the Business Manager and Accountant home pages.

 [!INCLUDE[prod_short](includes/prod_short.md)] provides sample financial reports you can use right away as templates.
 You can also set up your own reports to specify the figures to compare.
 For example, you can create financial reports to calculate profit margins using dimensions such as departments or customer groups.
 The number of financial reports you can create is unlimited and require no involvement of a developer.

-## <a name="prerequisites-for-financial-reporting"></a>Prerequisites for financial reporting
+## Prerequisites for financial reporting

 Setting up financial reports requires an understanding of the structure of your chart of accounts.
 There are three key concepts that you likely need to pay attention to before you design your financial reports: